dkleingit/aisearch/README.md

     - **Pricing tier**: Select the pricing tier that suits your needs.
 6. Click **Review + create**, then **Create**.

-Once the Azure AI Search resource is created, find the host address and primary key that is associated with this resource.
+After creating the Azure AI Search resource, locate the host address and primary key associated with it.
+You can find the host address (Url) on the resource's overview page, while the primary key can be found in the Keys section under settings.

 ### 4. Set Up Environment Variables